Architects rejoice, your all-glass towers could become giant transparent solar cells

 Grid-tied solar power is really designed for the American dream: It works best at low suburban densities on top of nice big bungalows, preferably with no trees around to block the sun.
 No wonder real estate developers are now building it into the houses they sell.

 In the cities, with taller buildings, the amount of roof available per square foot of area goes way down.
-That's why this new solar collector developed at the University of Michigan is so interesting: It is totally transparent and can be built into windows.
+That's why this new solar collector developed at the Michigan State University. is so interesting: It is totally transparent and can be built into windows.
 There have been other attempts to coat windows with photovoltaics, but they tended to change the color or transparency of the glass.
-Richard Lunt of the U of M tells Science Daily:
+Richard Lunt of the Michigan State tells Science Daily:

 "No one wants to sit behind colored glass," said Lunt, an assistant professor of chemical engineering and materials science.
 "It makes for a very colorful environment, like working in a disco.
 We take an approach where we actually make the luminescent active layer itself transparent."